elclanrs/continuous.js/README.md

 ### ints

-Infinites stream of integers from n
+Infinite stream of integers from n

 ```javascript
 ints(5); //=> thunk (5 6 7 ...)